 - In the supply of financial cards to many UK Banks and Building Societies –all cards are personalised in one of our two centres in the South of England.

-- The company offers products and services to Banks that enable them to offer their customers a more differentiated product such as contactless and high-end metal cards or services such as placing their pictures on a card and receiving there PIN by SMS, Web or an App.
+- The company offers products and services to Banks that enable them to provide their customers with a more differentiated product, such as contactless and high-end metal cards or services such as placing their pictures on a card and receiving their PIN by SMS, Web or an App.
 Thales also supplies several hardware and software solutions to Banks and other businesses aimed at fraud prevention, encryption of data and protection of the IPR of our customers.

 - As a major supplier to the telecom industry, it supplies SIM cards to many Mobile Network operators and Virtual Mobile Network Operators, such as Vodafone.
 Next-generation technologies, including eSIM management, Over the Air Activation of phones and eSIMs , are also provided in the United Kingdom.